Ashleelotar Daye

 Ashlilatar Daye (অশ্লীলতার দায়ে) (meaning: "Accusation for vulgarity") is a Bengali drama film released in 1983.
-The film is based on a thriller cum courtroom drama novel by the Narayan Sanyal with the same title, which was published in 1975.
+The film is based on a novel by Narayan Sanyal with the same title, which was published in 1975.
 Sanyal took this novel theme from Seven Minutes by Irving Wallace.
-This film directed by Uma Nath Bhattacharya.
+This film was directed by Uma Nath Bhattacharya.
 Arundhati Holme Chowdhury and Haimanti Sukla sang in this film.

 Plot

 The movie is based on a court trial of the case of a Bengali novel which is accused of obscenity.
-Young advocate Bhaskar defended the case arguing that this novel is not obscene or vulgar at all.
-Finally is found that a retired judge had written the novel when young and the story of it, was based on his personal experience.
+Young advocate Bhaskar defends the case arguing that this novel is not obscene or vulgar at all.
+Finally it is found that a retired judge had written the novel in a pen name when young and the story of it, was based on his personal experience.